neelsmith/Kanones.jl/docs/src/index.md

 ## Building a parser

 Load a dataset, and build a parser from it.
-All the examples in this documentation use [the `lg-core` dataset](https://github.com/neelsmith/Kanones.jl/tree/main/datasets/lg-core) found in the `datasets` directory of the Kanones github repository.
+All the examples in this documentation use [the `literarygreek-rules` dataset](https://github.com/neelsmith/Kanones.jl/tree/main/datasets/literarygreek-rules) found in the `datasets` directory of the Kanones github repository.

 ```@example intro
 using Kanones, CitableParserBuilder
-srcdir = joinpath(repo, "datasets", "lg-core")
+srcdir = joinpath(repo, "datasets", "literarygreek-rules")
 kds = dataset([srcdir])
 p = stringParser(kds)
 p isa StringParser